inkstitch/inkstitch/collections/_docs/fr/004-011-thread-color.md

 Threadlists can only be exported through a zip-file ([batch export](/fr/docs/import-export/#export-par-lot)).

 [Read more about this function](/fr/docs/threadlist/)

+## Install Custom Palette

+In case you own a `.gpl` color list of the threads you are actually using.
+Make it available in Inkscape with this extension: `Extensions > Ink/Stitch > Thread Color Management > Install custom palette...`.
+You will need to restart Inkscape after this process.

+The .gpl color palettes can be generated with GIMP.

 ## Install Thread Color Palettes for Inkscape